AdaCore/spark2014/docs/lrm/source/packages.rst

    has an external effect and therefore should be global even if it is not visible.
 It is made visible via a state abstraction.]

 #.
-As formal subprogram parameters of a Volatile type cannot have
-   these aspects specified assumptions have to be made in the body of the subprogram of the properties that the formal parameter of a given mode may have as follows:

-   * mode **in**: the formal parameter cannot be updated by the subprogram and is considered to have the properties Async_Writers => True and Effective_Reads => False.
-The actual parameter in a call must be Volatile and have these properties but may also have the properties Async_Readers and Writes_Effective True.

-   * mode **out**: the formal parameter cannot be read by the subprogram as it is unknown whether a read will have an external effect.
-The formal parameter is considered to have the properties Async_Readers => True and/or Effective_Writes => True.
-The actual parameter in a call to the subprogram must be Volatile and have either or both of these properties True but may also have Async_Writers and Effective_Reads set to True.
-If the subprogram attempts a read of the formal parameter a flow anomaly will be reported.

-   * mode **in out**: the formal parameter is considered to have all properties; Async_Readers => True, Async_Writers => True, Effective_Reads => True, Effective_Writes => True.
-The actual
-     parameter in a subprogram call must be Volatile have all of these properties set to True.

-#.
 A Volatile object shall not be used as an actual parameter in a generic instantiation.

 #.
 A Volatile object shall not be a ``global_item`` of a function.